varnasicoverage/gutenberg/packages/env/README.md

 This is useful for plugin development when upstream Core changes need to be tested.

-It may also be useful if you have a directory of mu-plugins to mount as well.
+It may be useful if you have a directory of mu-plugins to mount as well.

 ```json
 {